BRIEF BIOGRAPHY ON JOHN R. BUCHTEL and The Griffin

 smile and words of cheer.

 John R. Buchtel had an invincible will.
 To begin a task meant, with him, to finish it, no matter what obstacles were in the way.
 He knew no such word as fail.
 This determined persistence crops out early, as the following story will show: One day while sitting quietly under a maple tree fishing with a pm-hook, he heard his mother calling, "Oh, John, come here!"
-"Yes, I'm coming," he answered.
+"Yes, Mother I'm coming," he answered.
 But he kept on fishing.

 The call was repeated several times, and still, the little chap, who had had poor luck all afternoon, did not move.
 Soon he was surprised by the sudden appearance of his mother, who gave him a good, old-fashioned switching.
-As became a good boy, Johnny submitted meekly; but promptly resumed his fishing
+Afterwards he became a good boy, Johnny submitted meekly; but promptly resumed his fishing

 Another story of his boyhood illustrates the same trait.
 The summer he was ten years old his father had a large number of harvest hands working for him, who would gather during their "nooning" in front of the house and perform various gymnastic feats.
 Of course, little Johnny was an eager spectator, and longed to be able to do such "stunts" himself.
-The trick that pleased him most of all was walking on one's hands, and he tried repeatedly to do it, but without success Soon afterward, his mother, who had watched his efforts,
+The trick that pleased him most of all was walking on one's hands.
+He tried repeatedly to do it, but without success.
+Soon afterward, his mother, who had watched his efforts, missed him.
+She called, but there was no response.
+We may imagine her surprise when, on going in search of the little chap, she saw him in the garden, his feet sticking up in the air and his head buried in a large hole he had dug.
+It was characteristic of the boy, and, later, of the man.
+Having resolved to do something, he was determined to do it; if not in one way, then in another.

-reaper contest to decide which make of reaper was the best.
+An incident of the trip abroad which Mr. and Mrs. Buchtel took in 1873 illustrates the same characteristic.
+While they were in Vienna there was a worldreaper contest to decide which make of reaper was the best.
 It was a big event.
 Mr. Buchtel, keenly interested, and determined that the world medal should be won by an Akron machine, if possible, went early to the field where the contest was to be held, in order that he might watch the practice-driving of the man in charge of the "Buckeye."
-Much dissatisfied, he made up his mind
+Much dissatisfied, he made up his mind what he would do, and when the start came he mounted the machine himself and drove the "Buckeye" to victory.

 The following story of Mr. Buchtel's determined will was told by Professor Carl F. Kolbe in an address on Founder's Day.
 1902:

-September, 1872, to Christmas, I found it impossible to carry on my college duties in connection with my newspaper work, I felt compelled to resign.
+"When, after the first term of college fromSeptember, 1872, to Christmas, I found it impossible to carry on my college duties in connection with my newspaper work, I felt compelled to resign.
 No provision having been made for a successor for the coming term, and the students insisting upon my return, I found

 Mr. Buchtel, one bitterly cold morning, early before six o'clock, knocking at my door.
 Said he, 'Professor, I want you to come right back to college, and make college work your life's work.'
 I answered that this was rather unexpected, and that my business could not be neglected, as it would be if I returned.
 'You